Judy Murray: Personal life

 In 1980 when she was 21 she married William Murray, a manager with the Scottish newsagent chain RS McColl.
 They had two children, Jamie, born 1986, and Andy, born 1987.
-The couple divorced in 2005.
+The couple divorced in 2005 after a nine year separation.
+She moved out, and the boys continued to live with their father.

 In February 2021 Murray said that she had undergone a £4,500 non-surgical face lift after her sons teased her for her "turkey neck".

 Murray has a tattoo of a large spider on her back.
 Explaining her motivation she said, "It's a throwback to the story of Robert the Bruce and the spider in the cave – it's about never giving up, resilience, persistence, fighting against the odds."

+Her parents both died in the first few weeks of 2026.